YannickDetrois/YannickDetrois/README.md

 ```

-<h3 align="center">I am a MSc student in Computational Science and Engineering at EPFL trying to get machines to learn cool, useful and exciting things.
+<h3 align="center">I am a MSc student in Computational Science and Engineering at EPFL trying to get machines to learn exciting and useful things, like forecasting, writing or simulating.
 I also enjoy analysing data to better understand our world! </h3>

 <div align="left">
 <details>